-This is an example of manual entries made on the rear of a tachograph chart of a driver who started his day at 06.00 with an hour's work doing other duties away from his vehicle.
+This is an example of manual entries made on the rear of a tachograph chart by a driver who started his day at 06.00 with an hour's work doing other duties away from his vehicle.
 He also finished his day with an hour of other work away from his vehicle and has indicated both the end and the start of a daily rest period.
 His activities while with the vehicle are recorded by the instrument on the other side of the chart once it has been inserted.

-This is an example of the manual entries that could be made by a driver who changed vehicles at 12.00 in London and continued his duties before finishing in Bristol.
-All the details of his activities and his name are listed on the other side of the chart.
+This is an example of manual entries made by a driver who changed vehicles at 12.00 in London and continued his duties before finishing in Bristol.
+All the details of his activities and his name are entered on the other side of the chart.

-This is an example of the manual entries that could have been made by a driver who discovered a tachograph fault at 12.00.
-He uses the preprinted matrix to indicate his activities for the remainder of his duty until 18.30.
+This is an example of manual entries made by a driver who discovered a tachograph fault at 12.00.
+He has used the preprinted matrix to indicate his activities for the remainder of his duty until 18.30.
 He has also noted the reason for his keeping a manual record.
-All other details are provided on the other side of the chart.
+All other details are entered on the other side of the chart.